Chimichurri Costa Rica – 100% Authentic Recipe

 Serving Suggestions

-You can literally serve this with anything.
+You can literally serve Costa Rican chimichurri with anything.
 However, there are some Costa Rican dishes that lend themselves more to a chimichurri accompaniment:

 You wouldn’t serve this dish with an arroz con pollo (chicken and rice) or an arroz con camaron (shrimp and rice).
 It’s not traditionally served in restaurants with gallo pinto.
-Not served with Costa Rican tamales really either.
+It’s not served with Costa Rican tamales really either.

 chimichurri sauce from costa rica with tomato, cilantro and white onion